lacodornella/QuiBot/README.md

 # QuiBot

-QuiBot is a robot to experiment basic sequential programming with children.
+QuiBot is a robot to experiment basic sequential programming for children.
 No computer is needed as it can be programmed by using painted wooden blocks, where each color represents a different action.
 The robot has a backpack that can contain up to 12 blocks that execute as soon as they're consumed.

 ## Hardware